 Like all my best cake recipes, this strawberry pound cake is so good served with a scoop of ice cream (strawberry or vanilla pair very nicely!) but I also love serving it with a dollop of whipped cream, fresh sliced strawberries, and a drizzle of homemade strawberry syrup!

-If you've made my lemon-blueberry pound cake or old fashioned vanilla pound cake this recipe will feel very familiar to you.
-I used the latter recipe as a base, with a few modifications to help support the weight and moisture from the added strawberries.
+If you've made my old fashioned vanilla pound cake this recipe will feel very familiar to you.
+I used that recipe as a base, with a few modifications (baking soda, sour cream, etc.) to help support the weight and moisture from the added strawberries.

-To preserve the strawberries' bright red color and prevent them from turning brown when they bake, we're going to toss them with a bit of lemon juice before mixing them into the cake batter.
+To preserve the strawberries' bright red color and prevent them from turning brown when they bake, I tossed them with a bit of lemon juice before mixing them into the cake batter.

 This is a trick I learned recently from my friend Sarah, a food scientist who shares helpful videos and recipes with science-backed baking tips at Half Batch Baking.